Integrity Chiropractic’s COVID-19 Safety Measures

 Hydrogen Peroxide.
 Hydrogen peroxide at 0.5% has some evidence of being effective at disinfection against coronaviruses with a contact time of 1 minute.
 We have 3% that we may dilute to 1-2% to use as an alternative for disinfecting rubber and plastic materials via full submersion as hydrogen peroxide may be less harsh to these materials than other cleaners over time.

 Clorox Disinfecting Bleach.
 Used to mop & disinfect our luxury vinyl floors after massage treatments according to their usage guidelines which are to mix 0.5 cups or 8 ounces per 1 gallon of water to create a disinfecting solution that can disinfect in 5 minutes.
-We may also use this as an alternative for disinfecting rubber and plastic materials as well.
+We may also use this as an alternative for disinfecting rubber and plastic materials and tools as well.

 Simplifying the Office Environment